We all know that acoustics is the science of sound…but what is sound?

 As with many questions around acoustics, that answer is never quite that simple.
 It sounds cliché to say, but quite often we find that there is really only one appropriate answer: it depends.
 Acoustics is a combination of many things and many different products, systems and solutions and every space has different needs.
 Even people have different needs at different stages in their lives.
 The right vs. wrong solution depends on all of these things (and then some).
 This is why communication across all parties is critical before, during and even well after the project has been completed1.

 For an existing space, we can use a three step approach to control noise: (1) locate, (2) measure and (3) design.
 First we have to determine where the noise is coming from and then we can measure its impact to the various components.
 With this data-driven understanding, we can then recommend acoustical materials with sound absorption and/or sound reduction properties best suited to the particular application.
-As noted, many different pieces come together to meet the acoustical needs of any project from the selection and choice of gypsum wallboard, to the need for insulation within the cavity, to the treatment selected for the ceiling and each component plays a part in meeting the goals of the project.
+As noted, many different pieces come together to meet the acoustical needs of any project from the selection and choice of soundproof drywall, to the need for acoustic insulation within the cavity, to the treatment selected for the ceiling and each component plays a part in meeting the goals of the project.

 There are many players and many parts and only together can we solve our acoustical challenges.